ltoco/Bot-Detection/README.md

 # Bot-Detection

-This project tries to detect bots by creating new features like bounce rate, vaerage views, sum of views, views per hour etc
+This project tries to detect bots by creating new features like bounce rate, average views, sum of views, views per hour etc